lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 :warning: **Never do `sudo gem install rails` even if the terminal tells you so!** :warning:
 > Open a ticket if it’s the case

-This is the good way to install Rails:
+This is the proper way to install rails:

 ```bash
 gem install rails -v 5.2